 Bodybuilding happens in phases.
 When building muscle, it’s important to be fueling that growth with intense training and calories.
 This is the “bulking phase.”

 Since the goal of the “bulking phase” is to build as much muscle as possible, it is important to overshoot nutritional needs so as not to fall short.
 As a result, you may tend to gain some unwanted fat weight.
 A key to a healthy bulk is optimizing muscle growth while avoiding excessive fat retention.
-For example, I always tried to avoid being more than 20 pounds over my projected contest weight.
-I would get to 195lbs at 5’5” and then compete at 170 to 175.
-Bigger guys may shoot a little higher.

 A “cutting phase” may follow the “bulking phase.”
 The goal of this phase is to maintain muscle while cutting off the fat to attain an extreme level of conditioning and muscle definition.
 In some cases, you may even build some muscle while initiating body re-composition; burning fat while building muscle.

 Tip #2: Taking in extra protein, carbs and fats are key to bulking correctly.

 Bodybuilding involves intense and well-coordinated training.
 Performing exercises to failure with emphasis on the eccentric or “negative” movement may help with efficient muscle building.
 While it can be a stimulus for growth, this also creates a certain amount of muscle damage which the body needs to repair.
 Therefore, your diet must supply the building blocks of muscle (enough total calories and protein) in at least some excess of your needs to prevent breakdown and support potential growth.